smhurf/lewagon_challenges/08-Projects/01/README.md

 pyenv activate lewagon
 ```

-👉 If you want to revert back to the previous behavior where the virtual env depends on the directory in which you are, just open a new window
+👉 If you want to revert back to the previous behavior where the virtual env depends on the directory in which you are, just open a new terminal window

 ### Install minimal packages